 Such damages may not exceed more than twice the amount of economic damages, along with the equal amount of non-economic damages up to $750,000.
 In Texas, a court will only award punitive damages when economic damages are involved.

 Texas is not a “no-fault” auto insurance state, so plaintiffs may file personal injury lawsuits against the other driver in a motor vehicle accident.
 While the state requires minimum liability coverage for all drivers, if you get into an accident with a driver carrying the legal minimum – $30,000 per person for bodily injury, $60,000 per accident involving two or more people, and $25,000 in property damage – a lawsuit may be necessary to recover compensation beyond those minimum amounts.

 Texas law considers contributory negligence in an accident, where each side may be responsible for a certain percentage of “fault.”
 Even if you think the other driver was 100 percent at fault for the accident, the court may not see it that way.
 Under what is known as the “51 percent bar rule,” accident victims are only eligible for compensation if they are less than 50 percent responsible for the crash.

 Even if an accident victim falls under the 50 percent threshold, compensation is reduced by the percentage of fault attributed to them.
 For example, if the victim is found 20 percent responsible for the collision, any award is reduced by that amount.

-A drunken driver may not have assets to pay for any settlement.
+A drunken driver may not have the assets to pay for any settlement.
 All is not necessarily lost for the victim of the accident.
-Crime victims in Texas may receive compensation through the Crime Victims Compensation Fund, and this includes drunken driving victims.
+Crime victims in Texas may receive compensation through the Crime Victims Compensation Fund, and this includes drunken-driving victims.
 Such victims may receive up to $50,000.
 Those rendered permanently disabled as a result of the crime may receive up to $75,000.

 Personal Injury Lawyer in Irving, TX